Linear slices of hyperbolic polynomials and positivity of symmetric polynomial functions: Hyperbolic slices

-and the restriction of $\Gamma$ to the polyhedron is a homeomorphism.
-In particular, the roots of a univariate polynomial depend continuously on its coefficients. $\H$ is in fact a basic closed semi-algebraic subset of $\R^n$.
-Clearly, $\H=\H^{n}\supset\H^{n-1}\supseteq\dots\supseteq \H^1$ and $\H^{n-1}$ is the topological boundary of $\H$.
-Furthermore, for $1\leq m\leq n$ the $m$-boundary $\H^m$ is the image of the union of the $m$-faces of $\W$ under $\Gamma$ and therefore of dimension $m$.
-For more details we refer to \cite[Appendix V.4]{Whitney}. \end{remark} For convex sets in $\R^n$ the extreme points contain important information of the set.
-We will be interested in the following local notion of extreme points. \begin{definition} Let $A\subseteq \R^n$.
-We call $z\in A$ a \emph{local extreme point} of $A$, if there is a neighbourhood $U\subseteq \R^n$ of $z$ such that $z$ is an extreme point of $\conv(A\cap U)$.
-We denote the set of all local extreme points of $A$ by $\locextr (A)$. \end{definition} Classically, in convex optimization, the interest for extreme points stems from the fact that linear functions attain their minimum or maximum on these points.
+\end{example} As can be seen from the example above, a hyperbolic slice is not convex but bears some resemblance to a polytope.
+By the connection via the Vieta map, we have that $\mathcal{H}$ is homeomorphic to the polyhedral cone $\mathcal{W}$.
+Furthermore, one finds three extreme points/ vertices in the above picture.
+For convex sets in $\R^n$ the extreme points contain important information about the set.
+To generalize this notion to the sets defined above, we will be interested in the following local notion of extreme points. \begin{definition} Let $A\subseteq \R^n$.
+We call $z\in A$ a \emph{local extreme point} of $A$, if there is a neighborhood $U\subseteq \R^n$ of $z$ such that $z$ is an extreme point of $\conv(A\cap U)$.
+We denote the set of all local extreme points of $A$ by $\locextr (A)$. \end{definition} Classically, in convex optimization, the interest in extreme points stems from the fact that linear functions attain their minimum or maximum on these points.
 Similarly, the following holds for local extreme points. \begin{remark} Let $A\subseteq \R^n$, and $\varphi\in \Hom(\R^n,\R)$ and $z_\varphi\in A$ a (strict) local minimal point of $\varphi$ in $A$.
 Then $z_\varphi$ is also a local extreme point of $A$.
-Conversely, let $z\in A$ be a local extreme point of $A$, then there is $\varphi_z\in \Hom(\R^n,\R)$ such that $z$ is a local minimal point of $\varphi$ in $A$. \end{remark} Our first result is a generalization of Theorem \cite[Theorem 4.2]{riener2012degree} and characterizes the local extreme points of hyperbolic slices as elements of the $k$-boundary.
+Conversely, let $z\in A$ be a local extreme point of $A$, then there is $\varphi_z\in \Hom(\R^n,\R)$ such that $z$ is a local minimal point of $\varphi$ in $A$. \end{remark} \begin{example} We more generally examine the local extreme points of the hyperbolic slices discussed above which are similar to the one in Figure \ref{fig:slice1}.
+We consider again the linear map and we examine local extreme points of the family of slices $\H_L(0,a)$, with $a\in \R$.
+Then we find that the local extreme points in this case are

+By examining the resultants of the corresponding quartic polynomials and their second derivative, one finds that each of these local extreme points corresponds to hyperbolic polynomials with at most two distinct roots.